 Mobilities, Migrations, Reconfiguration of Spaces

 Franco-German comparison is a strong point of research.
 The hypothesis of European convergence, or conversely, of a persistent difference in social processes between these neighbouring countries that are closely linked, is thus put to the test.
-Eastern Europe constitutes another field of research where regionalization processes, migration flows, and mobility are examined.
+Central and Eastern Europe as well as other regions of the world constitute other fields of research where regionalization processes, migration flows, and mobility are examined.

 Comparative research on the societies of the two countries that lie at the heart of European space and its institutions enables a dialogue between French and German scientific traditions and approaches.
 The twofold concept space/migration highlights Franco-German differences: France is historically marked by footprints of its colonial past on migrations from the “southern lands,” while Germany is distinguished by its erstwhile Gastarbeiter policy, in a confrontation between centralist or federalist models of the State.
 We can thus measure the impact on current migratory processes, as well as on the overall attitude to migration.